Is Wagyu Beef Worth It? Absolutely.

 Wagyu translates to “Japanese beef”.
-But, confusingly, not all beef from Japan is considered Wagyu.
-Only meat from specific Japanese cow breeds (or mixes of these breeds) can be classified as Wagyu: Japanese Black, Japanese Polled, Japanese Brown, and Japanese Shorthorn.
+However, confusingly, not all beef from Japan is considered Wagyu.
+Only meat from specific Japanese cow breeds (or mixes of these breeds) can be classified as Wagyu:

 These cows are bred and raised in a highly particular way, to produce the copious marbling that Wagyu is known for.
 It is these delicate patterns of pure white intramuscular fat that creates the silky, unbelievable tender texture.